Month 1, Day 21, Thursday 12:20 a.m.

 Sebastien gave the shallowest nod of thanks, which went unnoticed as everyone else was staring at Gera, who let out a breath in what was a convincing show of settling anxiety.
 “Shall we go to see the building?
 Perhaps I can provide insight into the events that transpired within, or I can help question some of the other witnesses.
 The Morrows, perhaps, if this Canelo is refusing to speak.”

-Lord Westbay and Inspector Kuchen left with Gera to look over the other survivors and the crime scene.
+Lord Westbay and Investigator Kuchen left with Gera to look over the other survivors and the crime scene.

 Professor Lacer hesitated, obviously interested in going with them, but remained with Sebastien while Vernor insisted on going through her own list of questions from the top.
 He refused to leave Sebastien alone with her, using a free-cast spell to create himself an invisible chair in the air, upon which he lounged with ominous relaxation.